Kanna0409/team_41_automated-text-summarization-Voice-Output-/README.md

      - Adds start and end tokens.
      - Pads the sequences to maintain consistent lengths.
    - Maximum token lengths:
-     - Dialogue: 450 tokens. (for the dataset of dialogue summarization in small.ipynb).
+     - Dialogue: 450 tokens. (for the dataset of dialogue summarization in Small.ipynb).
-     - Summary: 450 tokens. (for the dataset of dialogue summarization in small.ipynb).
+     - Summary: 450 tokens. (for the dataset of dialogue summarization in Small.ipynb).
      - Article: 1800 tokens. (for the dataset of CNN news summarization in codebig.ipynb).
      - Summary: 1800 tokens. (for the dataset of CNN news summarization in codebig.ipynb).
 4. **Padding and Masks**: